-From 1st January 2007, the Taxation of Securitisation Companies Regulations 2006 came in to force.
-These regulations apply to companies which are "securitisation companies" (as defined in the regulations) and permit such securitisation companies to be subject to a tax treatment reflecting the cash position of its securitisation arrangements such that it is taxed only on the cash profit retained within the company after the payment of its transaction disbursements according to the transaction waterfall.
-As such, a balanced tax treatment can be achieved and the regime has been seen as providing effective relief from the complex or anomalous tax rules which could otherwise apply to UK incorporated special purpose entities.
+For accounting periods commencing on or after 1 January 2007, the Taxation of Securitisation Companies Regulations are in force.
+These regulations apply to companies which are "securitisation companies" (as defined in the regulations) and permit such securitisation companies to be subject to tax treatment reflecting the cash position of its securitisation arrangements such that it is taxed only on the cash profit retained within the company after the payment of its transaction disbursements according to the transaction waterfall.
+As such, balanced tax treatment can be achieved and the regime has been seen as providing effective relief from the complex or anomalous tax rules which could otherwise apply to UK incorporated special purpose vehicles.